Ahmed-Abouzeid/IRC-Dialogue-Extraction-Pipeline/README.md

 - count_users_in_dialogues.py (report if there is any dialogue with only one user or more than two users talking, that should be considered as an error)

-- test_rawirc (tests major functions in rawer.py using mock data included in the repository)
+- test_rawirc.py (tests major functions in rawer.py using mock data included in the repository)

-- test_dialogue (tests major functions in dialogue.py using mock data included in the repository)
+- test_dialogue.py (tests major functions in dialogue.py using mock data included in the repository)
 ### How To Use The Scripts ###

 * Summary of set up